Tuesday11:00 am – 10:00 pm.

-Catering to a very sweet market, Lashings is the go to spot if you like brownies, and especially brownies covered in ice cream, sauces and toppings.
-Opened by Jackie Lee Morrison (who gained her experience as a pastry chef in the UK working in 5 star restaurants), the talented maker jokes she is also the ‘owner, operator, delivery person and accountant’ for the business.
+Catering to a very sweet - and a touch of savoury - market, Lashings is the go to spot if you like brownies, and especially brownies covered in ice cream, sauces and toppings.
+Opened by Jackie Lee Morrison (who gained her experience as a pastry chef in the UK working in 5 star restaurants) the talented maker jokes she is also the ‘owner, operator, delivery person and accountant’ for the business.
 Fresh, light and relaxed, the upstairs space on the corner of Leeds Laneway was initially designed by Jackie and then fully designed and realised by Matt Fanning from Proffer, and finished off with plenty of greenery by Yvette Edwards.

-Proud promoters of sustainability, the Lashings crew make use of Kaicycle, use compostable packaging and have a ‘mug library’ where for a 50c refundable deposit you can pick from a cute assortment of ceramic mugs and have the best looking takeaway coffee in the street.
+Proud promoters of sustainability, the Lashings crew make use of Kaicycle, use compostable packaging and use Again Again coffee cup takeaways who are a nationwide fully refundable cup hireage system.
 But if you have time up your sleeve, then the easy-going atmosphere at Lashings makes it a perfect place to perch up for an hour or more.

 Words by Rosie Morrison & Photography by Anna Briggs